Boris-Barboris/dpeq/README.md

         -3.14,
         Nullable!double(),  // null
         // notice, that PgType.INET , wich is unknown to binary
-        // marshalling templates, is represented by string in TestTupleT.
+        // serialization templates, is represented by string in TestTupleT.
         "192.168.0.1",
         Nullable!string("127.0.0.1")
     );